 |Capability 3:||Solution Seeking|

-- Describe and explain the physical processes that create our geophysical environments of earth, oceans and atmosphere (Capability 1)
+- Understand he physical processes that create our geophysical environments of earth, oceans and atmosphere (Capability 1)

-- Use mathematical and/or numerical methods to explain geophysical phenomena (Capability 3)
+- Develop and demonstrate an understanding of the methods used to explain geophysical phenomena (Capability 3)

 |Laboratories||21%||Group & Individual Coursework|